 With gratitude for all that nurtures and supports us, Wild Earth’s board of directors, program and administrative staff, and volunteers continually strive to be in peace with the environment and in harmony with all human beings.
 Wild Earth recognizes that all life is an interconnected web, and so, it is for our greatest good that we take great care of ourselves, each other, the Earth and all its inhabitants.
 With this in mind, we strive to uphold the following age-honored values as foundational to all that we are and all that we do at Wild Earth:

-Health of the Wild Earth Organization: All decisions, ultimately, must be made with the good of the whole organization at heart.
-Decisions made in attempt to serve individual agendas or compensate for imbalances must be acknowledged and then released in order to serve and reflect the goals of the whole.
+- Health of the Wild Earth Organization: All decisions, ultimately, must be made with the good of the whole organization at heart.